-This policy applies to all persons working for GOOD LAW FIRM or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, suppliers, vendors, external consultants, third-party representatives and business partners.
+This policy applies to all persons working for GOOD LAW INTERNATIONAL or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, suppliers, vendors, external consultants, third-party representatives and business partners.

-GOOD LAW FIRM strictly prohibits the use of modern slavery and human trafficking in our operations and is committed to acting ethically and with integrity in all our business dealings and relationships and implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation.
+GOOD LAW INTERNATIONAL strictly prohibits the use of modern slavery and human trafficking in our operations and is committed to acting ethically and with integrity in all our business dealings and relationships and implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation.
 We expect the same high standards from all of our contractors, suppliers and other business partners.

 Modern Slavery and Human Trafficking

 Modern slavery is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking.
 Human trafficking is where a person arranges or facilitates the travel of another person with a view to that person being exploited.
 Modern slavery is a crime and a violation of fundamental human rights.

 GOOD LAW INTERNATIONAL is committed to ensuring there is transparency in our own organisation and in our approach to tackling modern slavery, consistent with our disclosure obligations under the Modern Slavery Act 2015.

 GOOD LAW INTERNATIONAL expects everyone working with us or on our behalf to support and uphold the following measures to safeguard against modern slavery:

 We have a zero-tolerance approach to modern slavery in our organisation.

 The prevention, detection and reporting of modern slavery in any part of our organisation is the responsibility of all those working for us or on our behalf.
 Employees must not engage in, facilitate or fail to report any activity that might lead to, or suggest, a breach of this policy.